What are the apartments like?

 We strive to keep the rents as affordable as possible.
 The rent of a single home depends on the location, size of the residence, and the location and age of the house.
 From the Apartments page you can see the rental rates for individual houses and apartment types.

-Our rents are below free market price.
+Our rent level is below the free market price.

 The tenant can live in the apartment until he or she turns 35 years.
 The minimum time is one full month.
 However, the landlord has the right to terminate the lease if the tenant doesn’t follow the house rules or pay rent.